suxinde2009/soundhelix/soundhelix/doc/README-BASICS.txt

 --------

 A sequence (class Sequence) is a sequence of notes and pauses for one voice.
 A note has a pitch, a length in ticks, a velocity (volume) and a legato flag.
-The legato flag will make sure that the note-on for the following note will be sent before the note-off for the current note.
+The legato flag if set will make sure that the note-on for the following note will be sent before the note-off for the current note.
 This makes it possible to change the pitch of a note without restarting the ADSR (attack, decay, sustain, release) cycle.
 Together with portamento, this makes nice slides possible.
 Note however, that legato and portamento must be supported by the MIDI playback device if it is to be used.